The Siebengebirge area, close to Bonn and Cologne, has an eventful history. Regional history comes in the context of German history.

 “Who once has settled here, to him, this is his homeland”

 thus the Roman historian Tacitus quotes the Germanic Ubii.

 Therefore, the history of the Seven Mountains in the Rhineland is also a bit German and European history.

 In a nutshell

-In the Roman Era, the Rhine was the border between the Roman Empire and the free Germania.
-In the Middle Ages, the front between regional powers, the Archbishopric of Cologne and The Duchies of Sayn and Berg, went right through the Seven Mountains.
-In the early modern times, the Prussian Kings again and again claimed the Duchy of Berg.
-Then, in the French Era, the Rhine again became the border, and the Duchy of Berg became a French model state with Napoleon at the top!
+During the Roman Era, the Rhine was the border between the Roman Empire and the free Germania.
+In the Middle Ages, the front between regional powers, the Archbishopric of Cologne and the Duchies of Sayn and Berg, went right through the Siebengebirge.
+Then, in the early modern times, the Prussian Kings again and again claimed the Duchy of Berg.
+In the French Era, the Rhine again became the border.
+The now Grand Duchy of Berg became a French model state with Napoleon at the top.

 This is not history for history’s sake.